Navigation auf uzh.ch

 Political Science

-The Master's degree with a concentration in general political science offers the opportunity to set a personal study focus according to one's own interests.
-Since the offerings in this area cover the entire spectrum of the subject, it allows the best option for an individualised degree.
+The general track “Political Science” offers the opportunity to set a personal study focus according to your own interests.
+As the courses offered in this area cover the entire spectrum of the subject, the political science track offers the best options for an individualized study path.

 Democracy, Development and International Relations